jsildura/Tidal-Artist-Image-Fetcher-Extension/README.md

 ## Installation 🛠️

 ### Manual Installation
-1. Download or clone this repository
+1. Download the zip file and unzip.
-2. Open Chrome and navigate to: chrome://extensions/
+3. Open Chrome and navigate to: chrome://extensions/

-3. Enable "Developer mode" (toggle in top-right corner)
+4. Enable "Developer mode" (toggle in top-right corner)
-4. Click "Load unpacked"
+5. Click "Load unpacked"
-5. Select the extension directory containing the `manifest.json` file
+6. Select the extension directory containing the `manifest.json` file

 ## How To Use 🎮